idacmedia/style-guides/javascript.md

 var paymentProfile = body.leaseContract.paymentProfile.join(":");
 ```

 ## EcmaScript 5 (ES5)

-For browsers we don't support IE8 unless this is a special requirement for a project so we can use ES5 features, such as:
+For browsers, we don't support IE8 unless this is a special requirement for a project so we can use ES5 features, such as:

 ```
 [0, 1, 2, 3, 4, 5]